Why did my dental filling keep dropping out?

 The longevity of the dental fillings

-We conduct thorough tooth-by-tooth examination, taking intraoral photographs and dental X-rays, where you get to see what we see.
+We conduct a thorough tooth-by-tooth examination, taking intraoral photographs and dental X-rays so you can see what we see.
 Our doctor will advise you on any dental concerns with a customised treatment plan that reflects the treatment options, fees and duration.
-You get to restore your oral health with the recommended treatment options and materials.
+You can restore your oral health using the recommended treatment options and materials.

-In order to protect your (dental) investments, you are highly recommended to wear a nightguard.
-It not only protects your teeth against teeth grinding or clenching, but it also helps to make your dental fillings last longer.
+To protect your (dental) investments, it is highly recommended that you wear a nightguard.
+It not only protects your teeth against grinding or clenching but also helps make your dental fillings last longer.

-When our teeth require repair to restore to its original function, aesthetic, and health, it is important that we take good care of our teeth.
-With a healthy set of teeth and gums, we are able to enjoy the quality of life, and we do not need to worry much about avoiding certain food if we have weak or missing teeth.
+When our teeth require repair to restore their original function, aesthetic, and health, it is important to take good care of them.
+With a healthy set of teeth and gums, we can enjoy a quality of life without worrying much about avoiding certain foods if we have weak or missing teeth.

-Human beings are social beings where we interact with people.
-It is worth your time and effort to make sure you get things done right and speak and smile with confidence with a nice set of teeth and gums.
+Human beings are social beings who interact with people.
+It is worth your time and effort to ensure you get things done right and speak and smile with confidence, showing a nice set of teeth and gums.

 Long Term Solutions: